How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 Diseases

-Beetle Peperomia is also prone to leaf spot and leaf viral diseases.
-Isolate the affected plant and treat it appropriately for these diseases.
+Peperomia angulata is also prone to leaf spot and leaf viral diseases.
+Isolate the affected plant to protect the other plants.

 Pests

-Common pests in Beetle Peperomia are aphids and mealy bugs.
+Common pests in Beetle Peperomia are spidermites, aphids and mealybugs.
 Isolate the affected plant and treat it with neem oil or insecticidal soap as per the manufacturer's recommendations.

 Brown leaf tips and edges

-Brown leaf tips and edges in Beetle Peperomia Plant are caused by two possible reasons.
 Remove all the damaged leaves to keep the plant neat.
+Brown leaf tips and edges in Peperomia angulata are caused by two possible reasons.
 One possible reason is sudden changes in temperature due to drafts.

 Keep the plant away from drafty windows, windy doors, hot vents, air conditioners and others to maintain an average warmth of 15-260C.
 Check out this guide on understanding temperature for houseplants.